 Lingnan University celebrates the Chinese New Year with the media

-Lingnan University organized the Chinese New Year Media Reception 2017 today (8 February), during which President Leonard K Cheng and other representatives of the University met with and greeted friends from the media at the beginning of the Year of the Rooster.
+Lingnan University organised the Chinese New Year Party and Media Gathering 2018 today (14 March), during which President Leonard K Cheng and other representatives of the University met with and greeted friends from the media at the beginning of the Year of the Dog.